VladimirVereshchagin/go_final_project/README.md

 ## Project Description

 **scheduler** is a web application for task scheduling developed in Go.
 The application allows users to create, view, edit, and delete tasks, as well as mark them as completed.
 It uses **SQLite** as the database with a pure Go driver [`modernc.org/sqlite`](https://gitlab.com/cznic/sqlite), which simplifies building and deploying the application on different architectures.
 The application provides a RESTful API and includes a frontend for convenient interaction.
+> **Note:** The web interface is in Russian, so all buttons and labels are displayed in Russian.

 ### All Starred Tasks Implemented, Including